 As a service provider operating in a highly fragmented industry, building a high quality customer base is crucial to the Group's business growth.
+Failure to maintain its relationship with the major customers could materially and adversely affect the business of the Group.
 The extensive experience of the Group's co-founders and management team has been instrumental to the Group's ability to develop high quality customers, including globally leading pharmaceutical companies, medical associations and foundations.
 Leveraging the experience and business network developed by the Group's co-founders and management team, through recommendations by existing customers and tender bidding, the Group has been able to develop and maintain strong business relationships with high quality customers.